 In this phase a large number of staff houses, a hospital and pharmacy, a Roman Catholic church, a guard barracks, new farms, a slaughterhouse, a grain mill, a granary and a power plant were erected.
 Many of the buildings have mottoes - 'Levenslust' (Zest for life), 'Ontwikkeling' (Development), 'Kennis is macht' (Knowledge is power), etc. - inscribed into the brickwork.
+Most of the farm buildings were replaced and trees were replanted, a fine example being the lime trees (Tilia) along the Generaal van den Boschweg.

-Most of the farm buildings were Aerial photograph of the orthogonal structure of the landscape with the Second Institution, Esserheem, and the hospital complex (G.N.)
+↓ Aerial photograph of the orthogonal structure of the landscape with the Second Institution, Esserheem, and the hospital complex (G.N.)